 The impact of the spending on the pupils for whom Pupil Premium was paid

 The use of external agencies has provided several children eligible for Pupil Premium with valuable support throughout the year.
 The type of support has varied from advice and assessment to develop academic progress to counselling and support for home-school issues including attendance.
 The impact of this work with outside agencies has been very positive with improved attendance and punctuality and increased self-confidence.
 Academic progress has also improved after interventions.
-All children in receipt of pupil premium funding were working at or above age related expectations at the end of the 2014-2015 academic year.

 Work on developing social skills allows children to be happier in the playground and in their friendships as well as making learning more effective.